PatternsTechGit/PT_ClientSideAuthorization/README.md

 Now in order to control on html page which controls to be shown based on the user role.
 We will be using angular structural directive.

 **Structural Directives** are directives which change the structure of the DOM by adding or removing elements.
-There are three built-in structural directives, NgIf , NgFor and NgSwitch.
+There are three built-in structural directives, `NgIf` , `NgFor` and `NgSwitch`.

 SideNav links are already created using the anchor html tag as follows